Introduction

 Background

 Kernig sign was initially described in the 19th century by Russian physician Vladimir Kernig.
 Kernig observed that patients with bacterial or tuberculous meningitis could not wholly extend their legs while sitting upright.
 He continued investigating this finding over several decades of his career and first reported this sign at a medical congress in St. Petersburg in 1882.
-He presented his observations again in Copenhagen, Denmark, in 1884 and published the same year in Berliner Klinische Wochenschrift.
+He presented his observations again in Copenhagen, Denmark, 1884 and published them in Berliner Klinische Wochenschrift the same year.

 Anatomy and Physiology